Landa Park Master Plan

-The design firm Asakura Robinson will be leading the project and is part of the City’s Indefinite Quantity/Indefinite Quantity (IDIQ) slate
+The design firm Asakura Robinson lead the project, as a part of the City’s Indefinite Quantity/Indefinite

-The project will kick on in with the first public input session in April and has an eight month schedule for completion.
+The project started in April 2016 with the first public input session and concluded in February 2017.

 |Cost Estimate||$75,500 ($70,000 for the finalization of the Master Plan) ($5,500 for reimbursable expenses)|

 |Funding Source||$50,000 2011 Certificates of Obligation; $25,500 2012 Certificates of Obligation|

 |Current Status-Progress||Final Master Plan was presented to City Council on March 27th|

 |Next Step||The final plan will be placed on a future City Council agenda for adoption.|